Walking SA is governed by a Board, with working committees advising the Board.

-Ben joined the Board in 2017, and has a great passion for the outdoors as demonstrated by his work in bushwalking leadership with Scouts SA and with at-risk youth in Operation Flinders.
-Currently the Experiential Learning Manager at a new school design, Youth Inc., he is also a committee member on the Recreation SA Outdoors Committee, he provides an excited determination to improve bushwalking opportunities for all in South Australia.
+Ben joined the Board in 2017, and has a great passion for the outdoors as demonstrated by his work in bushwalking leadership with at-risk youth in Operation Flinders.
+Currently the Experiential Learning Manager at a new school design, Youth Inc., he is also a committee member on the Recreation SA Outdoors Committee, where he provides an excited determination to improve bushwalking experiences for all in South Australia.

-Ben was recently awarded the 2018 Terry Lavender Churchill Fellowship to explore opportunities for trail destinations to attract and grow world class ‘shared-use’ interests.
+Ben was awarded the 2018 Terry Lavender Churchill Fellowship to explore opportunities for trail destinations to attract and grow world class ‘shared-use’ interests.
 When not hiking trails, he is regularly found pedalling on his mountain bike or paddling in his kayak.
 Ben has a wealth of hiking experience, with his recent solo completion of the Larapinta Trail one of his most memorable adventures.
 Ben joins the Board with an ambition to engage more young people in the outdoors and because of this, he is a valuable addition to the Board.